Seeing is Believing is Standard Chartered’s (“the Bank”) global initiative to tackle avoidable blindness and visual impairment.

 Launched in 2003, Seeing is Believing (SiB) is a collaboration between Standard Chartered, the International Agency for the Prevention of Blindness (IAPB) and leading international eye health organisations.

-Standard Chartered has committed to raise USD 100 million between 2003 and 2020 for Seeing is Believing through fundraising and the Bank’s matching funds.
+Standard Chartered has raised USD 100 million between 2003 and 2018 for Seeing is Believing through fundraising and the Bank’s matching funds.

 Funds raised for Seeing is Believing are invested in eye health projects that range from providing comprehensive eye care in low and middle-income countries to building innovative eye health delivery solutions.